Crohn’s Disease Explained - Signs, Triggers and Therapies

 The exact cause of Crohn’s disease is unknown, but scientists believe that it may occur due to a combination of environmental, genetic, and immune system factors.
 In the following section, we will discuss these factors in detail:

-- Abnormal Immune Reaction: Crohn’s disease exhibits chronic inflammation in the digestive tract, which often occurs due to triggered abnormal immune responses.
-Autoimmune responses can attack and damage the healthy cells within the linings of your digestive tract, causing inflammation.
+• Abnormal Immune Reaction: Crohn’s disease exhibits chronic inflammation in the digestive tract, which often occurs due to triggered abnormal immune responses.
+Crohn’s disease involves an abnormal immune response in which the immune system reacts inappropriately to intestinal microbes, leading to chronic inflammation of the digestive tract.

 What are the treatments for Crohn’s disease?